 python functions and scripts

-syntax similar to if/else
+syntax similar to if/else statements and for loops:

 colon to end the function name/argument names,